StudioZephyr/HRLA-Schedule-api/README.md

 ```

 The script takes in the following commands:
-* all: seeds all basic data (not including any timeslots)
+* all: seeds all basic data
 * drop: drops and re-syncs all tables
 * user: seeds all basic user table data
 * room: seeds all basic room table data